 What is a Telemetry Unit in a Hospital?

 The telemetry unit of a hospital is where many nurses with this specialty will find work.
 The telemetry unit is home to patients who require constant monitoring of various bodily functions.
-Among the most common conditions seen in telemetry unit patients are cardiac issues, such as:
+The most common conditions seen in telemetry unit patients are related to heart disease or issues, such as:

 - Chronic obstructive pulmonary disease